mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

-Once the `PowerSystem` type is created, user can add buses, branches, generators, or manage costs associated with the output powers of the generators, using the following functions:
+Once the `PowerSystem` type is created, users can add buses, branches, generators, or manage costs associated with the output powers of the generators, using the following functions:
 * [`addBus!`](@ref addBus!),
 * [`addBranch!`](@ref addBranch!),
 * [`addGenerator!`](@ref addGenerator!),